Foreign exchange market: After World War II

 In 1944, the Bretton Woods Accord was signed, allowing currencies to fluctuate within a range of ±1% from the currency's par exchange rate.
 In Japan, the Foreign Exchange Bank Law was introduced in 1954.
 As a result, the Bank of Tokyo became a center of foreign exchange by September 1954.
 Between 1954 and 1959, Japanese law was changed to allow foreign exchange dealings in many more Western currencies.

-U.S. President, Richard Nixon is credited with ending the Bretton Woods Accord and fixed rates of exchange, eventually resulting in a free-floating currency system.
+U.S. President Richard Nixon is credited with ending the Bretton Woods Accord and fixed rates of exchange, eventually resulting in a free-floating currency system.
 After the Accord ended in 1971, the Smithsonian Agreement allowed rates to fluctuate by up to ±2%.
 In 1961–62, the volume of foreign operations by the U.S. Federal Reserve was relatively low.
-Those involved in controlling exchange rates found the boundaries of the Agreement were not realistic and so ceased this in March 1973, when sometime afterward none of the major currencies were maintained with a capacity for conversion to gold, organizations relied instead on reserves of currency.
+Those responsible for managing exchange rates then found the boundaries of the Agreement unrealistic.
+As a result, it led to its discontinuation in March 1973.
+Afterwards, none of the major currencies (such as the US dollar, the British pound, or the Japanese yen) were maintained with a capacity for conversion to gold.
+Instead, organizations relied on reserves of currency to facilitate international trade and back the value of their own currency.
 From 1970 to 1973, the volume of trading in the market increased three-fold.
 At some time (according to Gandolfo during February–March 1973) some of the markets were "split", and a two-tier currency market was subsequently introduced, with dual currency rates.
 This was abolished in March 1974.

 Reuters introduced computer monitors during June 1973, replacing the telephones and telex used previously for trading quotes.

 Markets close

 Due to the ultimate ineffectiveness of the Bretton Woods Accord and the European Joint Float, the forex markets were forced to close sometime during 1972 and March 1973.
-The largest purchase of US dollars in the history of 1976 was when the West German government achieved an almost 3 billion dollar acquisition (a figure is given as 2.75 billion in total by The Statesman: Volume 18 1974).
+This was a result of the collapse of the Bretton Woods System, as major currencies began to float against each other, ultimately leading to the abandonment of the fixed exchange rate system.
+Meanwhile, the largest purchase of US dollars in the history of 1976 was when the West German government achieved an almost 3 billion dollar acquisition (a figure is given as 2.75 billion in total by The Statesman: Volume 18 1974).
 This event indicated the impossibility of balancing of exchange rates by the measures of control used at the time, and the monetary system and the foreign exchange markets in West Germany and other countries within Europe closed for two weeks (during February and, or, March 1973.
 Giersch, Paqué, & Schmieding state closed after purchase of "7.5 million Dmarks" Brawley states "...
 Exchange markets had to be closed.
 When they re-opened ...
 March 1 " that is a large purchase occurred after the close).